voxel51/eta/README.md

 with images, videos, embeddings, and much more.

 - `eta/detectors/`: interfaces for common detectors

+- `eta/docs/`: documentation about the ETA library

+- `eta/examples/`: examples of using the ETA library

 - `eta/models/`: library of ML models.
 The `manifest.json` file in this folder enumerates the models, which are downloaded to this folder as needed.